 DART’s Research Studies

 DART is taking the lead in committing to a unique therapy development approach for additional NPC treatments called SOAR, Support Of Accelerated Research.
 Working with other NPC families and organizations, SOAR has created a multidimensional collaborative drug development program searching for an effective cocktail treatment for NPC.
-The ambitious goal is to have at least one new NPC therapies ready for clinical trial in 2013.
-With the start of the FDA approved Phase 1 clinical trial of cyclodextrin at the National Institutes of Health, and more hopeful therapies in our pipeline, our goal of a “drug cocktail” are starting to take shape.
+The ambitious, original goal was to have at least one new NPC therapy ready for clinical trial in 2013.
+With the start of the FDA approved Phase 1 clinical trial of VTS-270 (a proprietary for of 2-hydroxypropyl-ß-cyclodextrin) at the National Institutes of Health in January of 2013, and more hopeful therapies in our pipeline, our goal of a “drug cocktail” are starting to take shape.

-There has been a large, collaborative effort to initiate a cyclodextrin clinical trial at the National Institutes of Health (NIH) to systematically evaluate the safety and efficacy of cyclodextrin therapy for the treatment of NPC.
-The exceptional work that has been done in NPC animal models has guided the design of a human clinical trial.
-Together with the Therapeutics for Rare and Neglected Diseases (TRND) group at the NIH, as well as several NPC researchers, Johnson & Johnson, and consultants from RRD International, LLC, the collaborative team is working to submit an Investigational New Drug (IND) application to the FDA.
+There was a large, collaborative effort to initiate a clinical trial of 2-hydroxypropyl-ß-cyclodextrin (HPBC) at the National Institutes of Health (NIH) to systematically evaluate the safety and efficacy of HPBC therapy for the treatment of NPC.
+The exceptional work that was done in NPC animal models guided the design of a human clinical trial.
+Together with the Therapeutics for Rare and Neglected Diseases (TRND) group at the NIH, as well as several NPC researchers, Johnson & Johnson, and consultants from RRD International, LLC, the collaborative team got approval from the FDA for Investigational New Drug (IND) clinical trial.

 DART funding helps discover a blood test for NPC: